 It is vital to understand that the tax treatment differs if the Deceased and/or his/her Beneficiaries are Resident or Non Resident in Spain, for tax purposes.

 If the Deceased and Beneficiaries are Tax Resident in Spain, they can take advantage of several Allowances that can help reduce the tax burden on death.
 Unfortunately, the same does not apply to those who are not Tax Resident.
-It is important to emphasise that Residents must declare all of their assets for IHT purposes, wherever those are located in the world, whereas non-residents are required to pay Spanish IHT solely on their spanish assets.
-Other assets are then subject to the IHT regulations that apply in their own country.
+Residents must declare all of their assets for IHT purposes, wherever they’re located in the world, whereas non-residents are required to pay Spanish IHT solely on their spanish assets.
+Other assets are then subject to the IHT regulations that apply in their home country.

-Also, in Spain, any beneficiary of a deceased person who is not directly related faces an additional penalty because the tax payable is doubled!
+Also, in Spain, any beneficiary of a deceased person who is not a direct relation faces an additional penalty: the tax bill could double!